Strictly Come Dancing Live!: The Live Tour! 2020

 Due to an injury, Catherine Tyldesley was forced to pull out of the Tour on 30 January.

 Additional professional dancers on the tour were Dianne Buswell, Karen Hauer, Luba Mushtuk, Joshua Keefe, Robbie Kmetoni, and Jake Leigh.

 Relaxed performance

-On 2 October 2019, it was announced that during one of the shows, Strictly Come Dancing Live would be working with the National Autistic Society on their first ever relaxed performance at Motorpoint Arena Nottingham.
+On 2 October 2019, it was announced that during one of the shows, Strictly Come Dancing Live would be working with the National Autistic Society on their first ever relaxed performance at Motorpoint Arena in Nottingham,but have not done one since.

 The Live Tour!
 2022

 The 2021 tour was cancelled due to the COVID-19 pandemic.
 The 2022 tour was announced in October 2020, and began on 20 January 2022 in Birmingham for 33 shows with Janette Manrara as host and Craig Revel Horwood, Shirley Ballas and Bruno Tonioli forming the judges panel.

 The tour features (in running order):